AriMeron/Game/README.md

 **Game Environment:**
 - Fully immersive 3D world.
+- Seperate maps:
+  - Capitol Building from January 6th, 2023
+    - In this case, the two teams would be the police vs Republicans
+  - The Senate

 **Multiplayer:**
 - Engage in intense battles with other players.
+- Communicate with teammates
+- Drop items
+- Emotes
+  -

 **Battle Map:**
 - The primary battleground will be the Capitol Rotunda, featuring strategically placed crates and walls to provide cover and enhance gameplay.